7 Attributes of a Great Company Name

 For example, if you're starting a photography business, words like "camera," "snap," "shoot," "capture," and "lens" are all good starting points for your business name.

 3. Consider SEO in the naming process.

 Part of a good name is the ability to get found by potential prospects.
 For this reason, consider how well your name can position you on search engines.
-Consider the following things as you make this evaluation:

-For example, let's say you chose "Five Star Restaurant" as a name for your new establishment but notice the SERP for this keyword is dominated by review sites like Yelp and local newspaper columns.
+For example, let's say you chose "Five Star Restaurant" as a name for your new establishment.
+You later notice the SERP for this keyword is dominated by review sites like Yelp and local newspaper columns.

 You can evaluate your names based on these three considerations using a combination of manual Google searching and SEO tools such as Ahrefs and SEMrush.